Hematopoietic cell surface markers (CD34 and more)

 • Ethical considerations: Manipulating HSCs based on their predicted properties raises ethical concerns that need careful consideration.

-Overall, while predicting individual HSC differentiation and therapeutic value solely based on surface markers remains elusive, continued research in single-cell analysis, novel marker identification, and functional assays holds tremendous promise for personalized medicine in stem cell transplantation.
+Overall, while predicting individual HSC differentiation and therapeutic value solely based on cell surface markers remains elusive, continued research in single-cell analysis, novel marker identification, and functional assays holds tremendous promise for personalized medicine in stem cell transplantation.

 Additional Insights

-• Studying epigenetics and metabolic profiles alongside surface markers might provide a more comprehensive understanding of HSC potential.
+• Studying epigenetics and metabolic profiles alongside cell surface markers might provide a more comprehensive understanding of HSC potential.

 • Integrating information from diverse data sources using machine learning algorithms could improve prediction accuracy.